-Lucente International Lawyers is a law firm located in Rome, Via Dora no. 2, founded by Alfredo Lucente, admitted to the Bar Association of Rome no. A17267, Tax Number 13745751001, subject to the Lawyers Deontological Code.
+Lucente International Lawyers is a law firm located in Rome, Via Paraguay no. 5, founded by Alfredo Lucente, admitted to the Bar Association of Rome no. A17267, Tax Number 13745751001, subject to the Lawyers Deontological Code.
 The site www.lucente.it (hereinafter, “Website”) and its content (text, images, sounds, animations, films, graphics, brands, trademarks, logos, audiovisual content, etc.) are the exclusive property of Lucente International Lawyers.
 In relation to this content, the reproduction, communication to the public, rental and loan, public execution, even partial, and unauthorized distribution by third parties are prohibited.
 The reproduction, on any support, of the materials published in this Website, where expressly permitted, may be carried out, in any case, for exclusively personal use, provided this is done without profit purposes and direct or indirect commercial purposes.
 This Website contains links to other Internet sites, which are not under the control of Lucente International Lawyers; the publication of such links on the Website does not trigger any responsibility of Lucente International Lawyers, nor it equals to approval of any of their content.
 The handling of the data collected through the and the rights of the relative owners are governed by Data Privacy notice available on the Website.
 The content available on the Website is not legal advice in any form and cannot in any way substitute the necessary advice and specific legal assistance.

 This Information Notice of Lucente International Lawyers (the “Firm”) performs the duty of information to data topics pursuant to Sections 13 and 14 of the EU Regulation No. 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (the “GDPR”).